Food is good medicine. That’s especially true when you have ulcerative colitis (UC), which is a type of inflammatory bowel disease (IBD).

 - butternut squash bisque

-- baby spinach salad with roasted pears, walnuts, and goat cheese
+- baby spinach salad with roasted pears and goat cheese

 - carrot soup